Kylewolfson/GovernmentSunshine/README.md

 ## Description

-_This application utilizes three main componennts to draw inferences concerning bills and those lobbying for them: 1) cytoscape.js to "draw" connections; 2) several API calls--sometimes nested--which ultimately feed a webcrawler, which requests certain information from our server, newServer.js; and 3) implementation of materialize for styling purposes.
+_This application utilizes three main components in order to draw inferences concerning bills and those lobbying for them: 1) cytoscape.js to "draw" connections; 2) several API calls--sometimes nested--which ultimately feed a webcrawler; and 3) implementation of materialize for styling purposes.
 This project was compiled using Node.js_

 ## Setup/Installation Requirements